Loading…

 3:45pm EST

-Built to Move: Incorporating Big Body Play into the Modern Public Library
+Built to Move: Designing Active Play Spaces in the Modern Public Library

 Thursday November 19, 2026 3:45pm - 4:45pm EST

 What happens when a public library stops asking “how do we fit play in?” and starts asking “how do we build for it?”
-At one library branch, that shift in thinking led to the creation of a dedicated big body play space: a fully immersive, themed environment designed to support the kind of boisterous, physical, whole-body play that research shows is essential to early childhood development...
+At one library branch, that shift in thinking led to the creation of a dedicated active play space: a fully immersive, themed environment designed to support the kind of boisterous, physical, whole-body play that research shows is essential to early childhood development but...

 See More →